raychavez18/vuejs-tech-assessment/README.md

 3. Finally, unzip the the downloaded file and in the "vuejs-tech-assessment" folder load the "index.html" in your Google Chrome browser.

-To view a live demo click the link below: http://www.raychavezweb.com/vue-js-technical-assessment/index.html
+To view a live demo click the link: http://www.raychavezweb.com/vue-js-technical-assessment/index.html

 Voila!